patunru/patunru.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am an economist and Policy & Engagement Manager at the ANU Indonesia Project (Crawford School of Public Policy, Australian National University).
-My research focuses on Indonesia and Southeast Asia, with interests in trade and investment, manufacturing and export performance, global value chains, and the political economy of reform.
-I work at the intersection of research and policy engagement, including dialogue with government agencies and stakeholders in Indonesia and Australia.
+My work sits at the intersection of research and policy engagement, including dialogue with government agencies and stakeholders in Indonesia and Australia.

+**Research themes**
+- International trade and trade policy (Indonesia and Southeast Asia)
+- Foreign direct investment, firm performance, and manufacturing competitiveness
+- Global value chains and value-added trade measurement
+- Political economy of reform
+- Environment, energy, and climate policy